MicrosoftDocs/ai-builder/ai-builder-docs/extract-dates-and-numbers.md

 ---
-title: Extract dates and numbers from documents (preview)
+title: Extract dates and numbers from documents
 description: Learn how to extract dates and numbers from documents in AI Builder.
 author: CedrickBellarosa
 contributors: